Economy for the common good

 invest-divest-regime only.
 The exercise is to find a sustainable, humane, participatory, solidary, cooperative, and resilient “economy” beyond capitalism

-and socialism. - What makes you confident that hyper individualistic, hedonistic consumermore-
+• What makes you confident that hyper individualistic, hedonistic consumermore-

 than-citizens would agree to how you define the common good?
 Who